BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-12-02-composer-installation-without-github.md

 ![principles](/images/posts/composer-installation-without-github/3.png)

-We choosed to use Satis - a great tool provided by the Composer team.
+We chose to use Satis - a great tool provided by the Composer team.
 The main idea is, regulary download packages and their informations on local our servers.
 We (at M6Web) deployed services on our local infrastructure and on S3 servers in Amazon Web Services.

 # How to ?
 For your local network.